-The HIPAA Privacy Rule only states that training should be provided to new recruits “within a reasonable period of time after the person joins the covered entity’s workforce.”
-The content of HIPAA training sessions is not specified, other than stating, “A covered entity must train all members of its workforce on the policies and procedures with respect to protected health information,” and that training should be given “as necessary and appropriate for the members of the workforce to carry out their functions within the covered entity.”
+The HIPAA Privacy Rule states that training should be provided to new members of the workforce “within a reasonable period of time after the person joins the covered entity’s workforce.”
+The content of HIPAA training should be on “the policies and procedures with respect to protected health information,” and training should be provided “as necessary and appropriate for the members of the workforce to carry out their functions within the covered entity.”

 How Often is HIPAA Training Required?

 As is the case with health and safety training, a one-time training session is insufficient.
-Overtime, the requirements of HIPAA may be forgotten, HIPAA may be updated with new requirements, and changes to working practices and technology could affect HIPAA compliance.
+Over time, the requirements of HIPAA may be forgotten, shortcuts may get taken to “get the job done”, HIPAA may be updated with new requirements, and changes to working practices and technology could affect HIPAA compliance.

 All HIPAA training must be documented.
 You must be able to prove that training has been provided, so you should create a training log and list who has received training, what it covered, and when it was provided.

-In addition to training on the requirements of HIPAA, the HIPAA Security Rule requires “Security awareness and training.”
+In addition to training on the requirements of the Privacy Rule, the HIPAA Security Rule requires “Security awareness training.”
 Covered entities and business associates must “Implement a security awareness and training program for all members of its workforce (including management).”

 When the Security Rule was written, many of today’s threats were not an issue.
-There were no ransomware attacks and phishing attacks were not very common.
-Security awareness training must reflect the current threat landscape, make employees aware of the threats they are likely to encounter, and train them how to recognize and avoid those threats and to report them when a threat is encountered.
+There were no ransomware attacks and phishing attacks were less common.
+Security awareness training must reflect the current threat landscape, make members of the workforce aware of the threats they are likely to encounter, train them how to recognize and avoid those threats, and how to report a threat when it is encountered.

 While it was once an industry best practice to provide security awareness training annually, this is now seen as too long a gap.
-The industry best practice is now to provide security awareness training at least twice a year and to issue regular security reminders to employees throughout the year.
+The industry best practice is now to provide security awareness training at least twice a year and to issue regular security reminders throughout the year, with the frequency dictated by a risk analysis.
 You should also consider running phishing email simulations as part of your security awareness and training program.